-Many couples in which one partner has genital herpes have a healthy sex life — and still never transmit it to the uninfected partner.
-Precautions like avoiding sex during and near an outbreak, condom use, and taking antivirals like Valtrex or Acyclovir all drastically reduce transmission rates.
-In fact, it’s possible to get your chances of transmitting it down very low.
-This post will break down herpes transmission rates, including female to male and male to female rates.
+Many couples in which one partner has genital herpes have a healthy sex life.
+If they are cautious, they might never transmit it to the uninfected partner.
+Avoiding sex during and near an outbreak, condom use, and taking antivirals drastically reduce transmission rates.
+In fact, it’s possible to get transmission rates down to 1%.
+These herpes transmission rates show female-to-male and male-to-female contagiousness in different conditions.

 Suppressive therapy is the use of prescription Valtrex on a daily basis whether an outbreak is present or not.
 Whereas Valtrex is commonly used to stop an outbreak, it can also be used daily to prevent outbreaks from occurring to begin with.
 This daily use of Valtrex also reduces the proclivity of the virus to “shed”, i.e. be contagious as often.
 Its use appears in studies to reduce the viral shedding periods by 50%.

 Men vs. Women’s Transmission Rates and Contagiousness

 Because of the nature of male and female genitalia, it is easier for herpes to be transmitted to a woman by a man than vice-versa.
 This is because female genitals have more exposed soft tissue.
 This also accounts for why approximately 1 out of 4 American women have herpes, whereas 1 out of 5 American men does.

 Herpes Transmission Rates Breakdown